isaacs/tshy/README.md

 # tshy - TypeScript HYbridizer

 Hybrid (CommonJS/ESM) TypeScript node package builder.
+Write modules that Just Work in ESM and CommonJS, in easy mode.

-This tool manages the `exports` in your package.json file, and builds your TypeScript program using `tsc` 5.2 in both ESM and CJS modes.
+This tool manages the `exports` in your package.json file, and builds your TypeScript program using `tsc` 5.2, emitting both ESM and CommonJS variants.

 ## USAGE